hexagontk/hexagon/site/content/ideas.md

 Add `Exchange.body/headers/params` as Sinatra.
 Ie: headers["Date"] = date
 Streaming support if returning a stream

-TODO Add base class for Application (setup locales, etc.) for web applications TODO Add base class for Services (the setup for applications is not needed here) TODO Setup metrics
+TODO Setup metrics

 TODO Integrate settings: load configuration properties with prefixes.Ie: